BrighterCommand/Docs/contents/TaskQueuePattern.md

 # The Task Queue Pattern

-The Task Queue Pattern let's you use an external Event Bus to handle work asynchronously.
-It is a common use of an external bus outside of using it for an event drive architecture.
+The Task Queue Pattern let's you use an External Bus to handle work asynchronously.
+It is a common use of an External Bus outside of using it for an [Event Driven Architecture](/contents/EventDrivenCollaboration.md).

 ## Doing Work Asynchronously
 You might have an HTTP API with a rule that any given request to that API must execute in under 100ms.
 On measuring the performance of a key POST or PUT operation to your API you find that you exceed this